Write your own converter for your own model

 # The parameter follows the specifications of ONNX

-# https://github.com/onnx/onnx/blob/master/docs/Operators-ml.md#ai.onnx.ml.Scaler
+# https://github.com/onnx/onnx/blob/main/docs/Operators-ml.md#ai.onnx.ml.Scaler

 attrs = dict(